useflashpunk/useflashpunk.github.io/_posts/2002-01-01-animated-sprites.md

 }
 {% endhighlight %}

-Playing animations
+<h2 id="playing-animations">Playing Animations</h2>

-Once you've created your desired animations, you can tell them which animation to play using the Spritemap's [play()][8] function, like this:
+Once you've created your desired animations, you can tell them which animation to play using the Spritemap's [play()][spritemap-play] function, like this:

 {% highlight actionscript %}
 sprSwordguy.play("stand");